Night-in-gale/PROVA_FINALE_Algoritmi_e_Principi_dell-Informatica_AA2023-24/README.md

+The evaluation of this project is 30/30L, according to the evaluation criteria specified in the automatic verifier:
+  1) correctness of output
+  2) execution time <= 4,5 sec
+  3) peak memory <= 15 MiB

 The following text is the given project specification.

 Prova finale di algoritmi e strutture dati 2023-2024